Vafa-Witten invariants from exceptional collections: del Pezzo surfaces

 The authors of \cite{karpov1998three} provide four distinct three-block exceptional collections on $dP_8$.
 As noted in \cite{Wijnholt:2002qz}, the quivers for the collections $(8.1)$, $(8.3)$, $(8.4)$ can be obtained from the one for $(8.2)$ by applying a sequence of Seiberg dualities, \begin{itemize} \item $(8.1) \simeq SD[ (8.2), \{4,1,2,3\},(2,3,5,6,7,8,9,10,11,1,4)]$ \item $(8.3) \simeq SD[ (8.2), \{4,5,1\},(4,5,1,2,3,6,7,8,9,10,11)]$ \item $(8.4) \simeq SD[ (8.2), \{4,5,6,1,4,5,6\}, {\rm Id} ]$ \end{itemize}

-\subsubsection{Three-block collection $(8.1)$ of type $(3,3,1)$}
+\subsubsection{Three-block collection (8.1) of type $(3,3,1)$}

 As noted in \cite{Wijnholt:2002qz}, the three-block exceptional collection (8.1) from \cite{karpov1998three} appears to be invalid in the form stated there.
-A valid collection of the same type can be obtained from the collection of type $(8.2)$ below by applying the sequence of Seiberg dualities indicated above.
-In this way we find the Chern vectors \be
+A valid collection of the same type can be obtained from the collection of type $(8.2)$ below by applying the sequence of Seiberg dualities indicated above.\footnote{{\bp See \cite{Verlinde:2005jr} for an alternative collection of type (8.1).}} In this way we find the Chern vectors \be

 \

 \ee with slopes $4/3,5/3,2$ and $4/3,7/6,1$, respectively.
 The Euler matrix has a three-block structure \be S=\left(

 \right),\ S^\vee=\left(